List of Soul Eater characters: Witches

 Witches in Soul Eater are the natural enemies of DWMA, each themed after an animal.
-Due to their destructive nature, witches are hunted down by Meisters to be used a final ingredient to transform their weapon partners into death scythes.
+Due to their destructive nature, witches are hunted down by Meisters to be used as a final ingredient to transform their weapon partners into death scythes.
 They are led by their queen, Maba (魔婆, Mabaa).
 Witches possess the natural ability to perform magic, which commonly entices them to follow destructive instinct; however, those with regenerative magic, like Kim Diehl, are immune to this instinct.
 Similar to how members of DWMA develop skills to help them hunt witches, such as the ability to sense their unique soul wavelengths, witches develop skills to counterbalance DWMA, such as using an ability called Soul Protect to disguise their souls as ordinary ones at will, which also prevents them from using magic for as long as their barrier holds.
 Eventually, with Medusa's death, DWMA has a ceasefire with the witches to deal with the threat of Crona and Asura, and an official truce is established between the two groups after Death the Kid replaces his father as the new shinigami.